efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

   - structure
 ---

-This is a blog post for the paper [*Screenplay Summarization Using Latent Narrative Structure*](https://arxiv.org/pdf/2004.12727.pdf) accepted at ACL 2020.
+This is a blog post for our paper [*Screenplay Summarization Using Latent Narrative Structure*](https://arxiv.org/pdf/2004.12727.pdf) accepted at ACL 2020.

 ## Screenplay summarization as scene selection